 The beginner’s guide to Scrumban

-If you’ve ever worked as a project manager you may be familiar with at least some of the commonly used project management methodologies or Agile frameworks like Scrum or Kanban.
+If you’ve ever worked as a project manager you may be familiar with at least some of the commonly used project management methodologies or Agile methodologies like Scrum or Kanban.

 But what about Scrumban?

-If this framework isn’t familiar territory or you’re not sure how to put Scrumban to work, then you’ve landed in the right place.
-We’ve developed this Beginner’s guide to Scrumban to help you get up to speed on what Scrumban is, its many benefits, how to put it into practice, measure success, and some of the best practices to use.
-It won’t be long before you’re up and sprinting, so get ready to hit the ground running with this powerful framework.
+If implementing Scrumban isn’t familiar territory or you’re not sure how to put it to work, then you’ve landed in the right place.
+We’ve developed this beginner’s guide to Scrumban methodology to help you get up to speed on what Scrumban is, its many benefits, how to put it into practice, and ultimately measure success.

 Since Scrumban is a hybrid framework – Scrum + Kanban = Scrumban – it’s important to first have a good grasp of Scrum and Kanban.
-Let’s start with some of the basic definitions and the differences between Scrum, Kanban, and Scrumban and then jump into everything you’ll need to know about Scrumban and how to use it.
+Let’s start with some of the basic definitions and the differences between Scrum, Kanban, and Scrumban and then jump into everything you’ll need to know about Scrumban and how to use it for process improvement.

 What is Scrum?